sitnaltax/kids-dominion/README.md

 ## Setup

 Give each player a starting deck consisting of 7 Penny cards and 1 Gem Stash card.
 Put the Gem Stash on the bottom.

+Lay out the other cards in the supply.
+There should be 2 Rainbow cards per player; set the rest aside.
+(If you accidentally put out too many, that's fine.)

 Put gems into the supply: 40 times the number of players.